-11.2.
-Regulatory assessment of QoS in the context of net neutrality
+3.11.2 Regulatory assessment of QoS in the context of Net Neutrality

 When regulators are supervising developments in the electronic communications market in general, as well as the practices of Internet service providers (ISPs) in particular, insight into quality of the services offered on the market is essential.

 Article 22(3) of the Universal Service Directive enables the regulator to "prevent degradation of service".

-Furthermore, the recent TSM NN Regulation requires regulators to closely monitor and ensure compliance with the provisions of the new net neutrality regulation.
+Furthermore, the recent TSM Regulation requires regulators to closely monitor and ensure compliance with the provisions on Net Neutrality of the Regulation 2015/2120.

-This workstream will - depending on the outcome of the NN QoS Feasibility study - develop a net neutrality quality of service (NN QoS) regulatory assessment toolkit for NRAs by building on previous BEREC guidance on monitoring methods and recommending legal considerations to be taken into account when addressing issues of net neutrality and traffic management.
+This work stream will - depending on the outcome of the NN QoS Feasibility study - develop a Net Neutrality quality of service (NN QoS) regulatory assessment toolkit for NRAs by building on previous BEREC guidance on monitoring methods and recommending legal considerations to be taken into account when addressing issues of Net Neutrality and traffic management.
 As proposed in the BEREC NN QoS Guidelines, the monitoring methods will encompass both Internet access service (IAS) as a whole, as well as individual applications using IAS.